jerobado/Study/ASP.NET Core/README.md

 **Pipeline**
 - the process wherein a piece of middleware can call another piece of middleware, which in turn can call another, and so on.

+**ProblemDetails**
+- is a web specification for providing machine-readable errors for HTTP APIs.

 **Project**
 - is a unit of deployment, which will be compiled into a .dll file or an executable.
 Each separate app is a separate project.
 Multiple projects can be built and developed at once ina solution